petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-object-apis-with-base64-encoded-files.md

    ```

    !!! note
-       Uploading a file with the same name as an existing file in the destination folder will result in the new file being renamed with a unique sequential number in parentheses (i.e., `Name (n).extension`).
+       Uploading a file with the same name as an existing file in the destination folder results in the new file being renamed with a unique sequential number in parentheses (i.e., `Name (n).extension`).

    Note that the response doesn't contain the `fileBase64` encoding by default.
 See [Getting the Attachment's Content in the Response](#getting-the-attachments-content-in-the-response) to learn more.